David-Seis/TSUG/README.md

 <p>You'll find lots to do in this area, learn more here: <a href="https://midtowntampa.com/">Midtown Tampa</a>.
 There are quite a few places to grab a bite to eat before our meetings.

 ### Meetings
-<p><b>Our October meeting is cancelled due to the storm.
-Take care of yourself and your families - and we will see you in November!
+<p><b>Our November meeting is our annual social event - join us at 6 PM at the Armature Works location in Tampa.
+Weather permitting, we'll be at the tables out next to the water, with a load of board games to enjoy.
+Bring your family!

+<p>You can <a href="https://armatureworks.com/">find the address and directions to Armature Works here</a>.</p>
-When we do resume - Please <a href="https://www.meetup.com/tampa-sql-user-groups/">register at this link so that the facilities has an accurate count of attendance</a>.</p>
+Please <a href="https://www.meetup.com/tampa-sql-user-groups/">register at this link so that the facilities has an accurate count of attendance</a>.</p>

 <p>